What Is Purple In Spanish And Best Ways To Say It?

 Best Ways To Say Purple In Spanish

-Do you know what is purple in Spanish it is called by many names.
 The Phoenicians lived in the Tyre area of the Mediterranean.
-They made a dye from mollusc shells.
-Because they were so expensive, only kings, queens, and lords could wear clothes this color.
-The idea that purple is the color of royalty and a sign of wealth and power comes from this.
+They made a dye from mollusk shells.
+Because they were so expensive, only kings, queens, and lords could wear clothes this colour.
+The idea that purple is the colour of royalty and a sign of wealth and power comes from this.

 Morado – Mulberry

-The main difference between Morado and púrpura is that Morado is a real color that is part of the electromagnetic range of light, while purple is not.
-Púrpura is used to describe any color between red and blue.
+The main difference between Morado and púrpura is that Morado is a real colour that is part of the electromagnetic range of light, while purple is not.
+Púrpura is used to describe any colour between red and blue.
 However, mulberry is also often used to describe these tones without any specific meaning.
 In all Latin American countries, Morado can also mean a bruise rudely.

 Nazareno – Nazarene